-Just between us, when I noted that, like clockwork, I dropped 2 lbs. in the last 2 weeks by doing exactly what I teach in my Body Transformation Booty Camps, I knew I had to share it with you.
+Just between us, when I noted that, like clockwork, I dropped 2 lbs. in the last 2 weeks by doing exactly what I teach, I knew I had to share it with you.
 This has come on the heels of a 2 lb gain I experienced last month.

 You see, even my weight pops up a couple of lbs from time to time.
 It’s true.